Reporting a stray

 • If the cat returns with no collar, and you've not been contacted, try this again and continue for 7 days

-• If you've still had no luck, contact Hector's House Cat Rescue and one of our volunteers will be able to come out and scan the cat for a microchip
+• If you've still had no luck with the paper collar, door knocking or advertising, contact Hector's House Cat Rescue using our form below and one of our volunteers will be able to come out and scan the cat for a microchip

 • Most cats are microchipped, and the owner's contact information is associated with the microchip number on various national databases